 SPHS CARE CENTER

-The Greene County CARE office offers a variety of services including Behavioral Health and Substance Abuse, Gambling Addiction Outpatient Services, Community Treatment Teams, Behavioral Health Crisis Services, Peer Services and Sexual Violence Services (STTARS).
+The Greene County CARE office offers a variety of services including Behavioral Health and Substance Abuse, and Gambling Addiction Outpatient Services, Community Treatment Team, Peer Services, and Sexual Violence Services (STTARS).

-The SPHS CARE Center STTARS (Sexual Trauma Treatment and Recovery Services) program provides counseling, legal and medical advocacy and a 24-hour hotline to survivors of sexual violence and their significant others in Greene and Washington Counties.
-Evidence based prevention education programming is also offered to schools, professionals and community groups.
+The SPHS CARE Center STTARS Program (Sexual Trauma Treatment and Recovery Services), provides counseling, legal and medical advocacy, and a 24 hotline to survivors of sexual violence and their significant others in Greene and Washington Counties.
+Evidence based Prevention Education programming is also offered to schools, professionals, and community groups.
 All services are free and confidential.

-The STTARS program truly appreciates their dedicated volunteers who support the staff in expanding the Center's reach to individuals in need of services.
-STTARS volunteers assist with answering the hotline as well as with community outreach and fundraising events.
-All volunteers must complete a 40 hour training to learn about the effects of trauma, mandatory reporting requirements and how to respond to survivors of sexual violence.
-Anyone interested can contact the Volunteer Coordinator, Pam Kilgore, at 724-229-5007.
+The STTARS Program truly appreciates its dedicated volunteers who support us in expanding our reach to individuals in need of services.
+STTARS program volunteers assist with answering the hotline as well as with community outreach and fundraising events.
+Training on trauma and victimization is provided to learn about the effects of trauma, mandatory reporting requirements, and how to respond to survivors of sexual violence.
+Anyone interested in volunteering can contact our Volunteer Coordinator, Josh, at 724-627-6108.

 For more information about the SPHS CARE Center and their many programs, please visit www.sphs.org or call 724-627-6108.